Whole Wheat Peanut Butter Blossoms with Fresh Milled Flour

 - You will notice when you first mix batters and doughs with fresh milled flour, they may seem mushy.
 This is because not all of the liquids are absorbed yet, and the flour is not fully hydrated.

 Cookies may bake faster than you’re used to.
 Watch them carefully.
 When I make this recipe with white bagged flour, I usually bake for 9-10 minutes.
 With fresh milled flour, I do 7-8.
+However, all ovens are different!
+Keep an eye on them and adjust for your oven.

 If your dough is still too mushy after refrigeration, add a little more flour before scooping–start with 15 grams of flour at a time and stir it in.
 Once the dough holds a round shape well, start scooping!